Get exclusive member benefits & effect social change. Join Today

-Presbyopia is an eye condition in which your eye slowly loses the ability to quickly focus on objects that are close.
-It is a disorder that affects everyone people during the natural aging process of their eyes.
+Presbyopia is an eye condition in which your eye slowly loses the ability to focus quickly on objects that are close.
+It’s a disorder that affects everyone during the natural aging process.

-When light enters the eye, it passes through the cornea and then through the pupil.
-The iris, the colored ring in your eye, opens and closes the pupil to adjust the amount of light passing through it.
-It then passes through the lens.
-In its healthiest state, the lens changes shape so it can bend the rays further and focus them on the retina at the back of the eye.
-However, with age, the lenses of your eyes become less flexible and can’t change shape as easily.
-As a result, the lens is unable to bend the light properly to focus it on the retina.
+When light enters your eye, it passes through your cornea.
+Then, it passes through your pupil.
+Your iris is the colored ring in your eye that opens and closes your pupil to adjust the amount of light passing through it.
+After passing through your pupil, the light passes through your lens.
+In its healthiest state, your lens changes shape so it can bend the light rays further and focus them on your retina at the back of your eye.
+However, your lens becomes less flexible with age.
+Then, it can’t change shape as easily.
+As a result, it’s unable to bend the light properly to focus it on your retina.

-With age, your lenses and the muscle fibers surrounding the lenses slowly lose flexibility and stiffen.
-As a result, your lenses become unable to change shape and constrict to focus on close images.
-With this hardening of your lenses, your eye gradually loses its ability to focus light directly on to the retina.
+With age, your lens and the muscle fibers surrounding your lens slowly lose flexibility and stiffen.
+As a result, your lens becomes unable to change shape and constricts to focus on close images.
+With this hardening of your lens, your eye gradually loses its ability to focus light directly onto your retina.

 The most significant risk factor for presbyopia is age.
 Most people lose some ability to focus on close objects by age 40.
 It affects everyone, but some people notice it more than others.

 Certain diseases or drugs can cause presbyopia in people younger than age 40.
 When the symptoms of presbyopia occur earlier than usual, it’s called premature presbyopia.
 If you notice the symptoms of presbyopia at an age earlier than normal onset, it may be a sign of an underlying medical condition.